mcc-cmd/mccnet/replit.md

 - July 31, 2025.
 Cleaned up AdminPanel tab structure from 10 to 9 tabs by removing "정책표 관리" (pricing policies) tab
 - July 31, 2025.
 Simplified Templates and Pricing tabs to show placeholder content with preparation status messages
 - July 31, 2025.
 Fixed WorkerStatistics component undefined error by implementing proper tab content structure
+- July 31, 2025.
+Modified reception management (접수 관리) access to be visible to all workers instead of worker-specific filtering
+- July 31, 2025.
+Enhanced CompletedActivations page to display the name of the worker who completed each activation
+- July 31, 2025.
+Updated database queries to include activated_by_name field for tracking activation completion workers
+- July 31, 2025.
+Added LEFT JOIN with users table in getDocuments to properly retrieve activation processor names

 ## User Preferences